Alcohol Use Disorder

 Published in 2021, this trial found that not only was MDMA well tolerated by participants (n=13), alcohol consumption at nine months post-trial was 18.7 units per week compared to 130.6 units per week before the trial began.
 While placebo-controlled trials are needed, the findings of this study emphasize the potential of MDMA for substance use disorders.

 trial run by MAPS assessed patterns of alcohol and substance use in patients receiving MDMA-assisted therapy for PTSD.
-MDMA was associated with a significant reduction in Alcohol Use Disorder Identification Test (AUDIT) scores when compared to placebo.
+MDMA was associated with a significant reduction in Alcohol Use Disorder Identification Test (AUDIT) scores compared to placebo.

 Ayahuasca